 Please note that Bunrannoch House has a large garden, exceeding two acres in size.
 Whilst the garden is fairly well enclosed, it is possible that an unsupervised dog could get out onto either the road in front of the house, or into the fields around the house.
 The fields usually contain sheep and it is particularly important, therefore, that guests ensure that their dogs do not get out into these fields (especially at lambing time, in the spring).

-Guests should also note that the property is in a very rural area and there are regularly deer, pheasants and red squirrels in the garden, as well as rabbits.
+Guests should also note that the property is in a very rural area and there are regularly deer, pheasants, red squirrels and rabbits in the garden.

 Bed linen and towels